Swordzi/Sword-Chat/README.md

 # Sword-Chat
-A Free abd Open-Source Chat application that is built with flutter
+A Free and Open-Source Chat application that is built with flutter